seanwarman/file-server/README.md

 **http://<ip-addr>:<port-number>** to log into his home dir and edit *home.html*.

-## Docker Updates
+## Users

-Build the docker image using the script I've added:
+If you're ssh'd in as the root of admin user you can run a new container using the *docker-build* script:

 ```posix
 ./docker-build <username> <password> <port>